Krishna-Agarwal-2/ProVital-Website-Design/README.md

 # ProVital-Website-Design

-This is a website design made using HTML and CSS for a company named ProVital.
+This is a website design for a company named ProVital.